sofiabelen/sofiabelen.github.io/_posts/2020-02-02-russian-education-maddness.md

 preview: "How to survive in a Russian university as a foreign student."
 redirect_from:
   - /selfstudy/Russian-education-maddness.html
+description: "My first semester in a Russian university.
+How anki flashcards helped me study over 60 theorems with their proofs for final exam."
 ---

 <img style='height: 100%; width: 100%; object-fit: contain' src="/images/lk.jpg" atl="Laboratory Corpus MIPT.">